Anti-transgender movement in the United Kingdom: Education

 In December 2021, the Girls' Day School Trust, the largest network of girls' private schools in the UK, issued a blanket ban on trans girls being admitted to any of its schools.
 In August 2022, Attorney-General Suella Braverman stated that it is lawful for schools to misgender, deadname, and exclude transgender students from certain sports; to deny enrolment based on their transgender status; and to refuse any form of gender affirmation.
 She further said that recognising transgender identities could be considered "indoctrinating children".

+In March 2025, University of Sussex was fined £585,000 by the Office for Students (OfS) in relation to its transgender and nonbinary equality policy, over the resignation of Kathleen Stock.
+The Office for Students stated that the policy created a "chilling effect" and "placed constraints on freedom of speech and academic freedom".

+The university's policy stated curricula should avoid "stereotypical assumptions about trans people", forbade "transphobic abuse, harassment or bullying", that course materials should "positively represent trans people and trans lives", and that "transphobic propaganda [would] not be tolerated".
+The university challenged the ruling with a judicial review.
+Sasha Roseneil, the university's vice-chancellor, claimed the investigation had been politically motivated, warning of dire implications for higher education, as potential fines were so large.
+In April 2026, the High Court overturned the judgement, finding that, among other criticisms, that "the OfS had misdirected itself on the question of what amounted to a break of academic freedom", and that "the OfS approached the decision with a closed mind and therefore unlawfully predetermined the decision".

 In July 2025, new education guidance was implemented regarding the teaching of transgender topics in schools in England mandating that students must carefully be taught a person's rights held on the basis of "biological sex" and how the rights of a trans person of a particular gender differ from the rights of someone assigned that gender at birth.
 Additionally, schools are forbidden from encouraging children to question their gender, or from teaching that everyone has a gender identity; and must not advocate for social transition as a "simple solution".

-Sports
+Sport

-Restrictions on sports participation have been a significant focus of the anti-trans movement in the UK.
-In September 2021, the UK Sports Council Equality Group issued guidance asserting that, in their view, transgender inclusion and "competitive fairness" cannot coexist in sports.
+Restrictions on participation in sport have been a significant focus of the anti-trans movement in the UK.
+In September 2021, the UK Sports Council Equality Group issued guidance asserting that, in their view, transgender inclusion and "competitive fairness" cannot coexist in sport.
 The SCEG based its guidance on 300 interviews regarding personal opinions on the matter, conducted across 54 sports and 175 organisations.
 20 of those interviewed were trans people.

 In June 2022, Nadine Dorries, the UK Secretary of State for Digital, Culture, Media and Sport at the time, met with the heads of UK sporting bodies and stated that "elite and competitive women's sport must be reserved for people born of the female sex".
 Since then, transgender women have been banned from competing in women's sports across various disciplines, including cycling and fishing.